astronomer/docs/software/self-signed-certificate.md

     When openssl asks for a challenge password, press Enter to leave the password empty.
 Kubernetes does not natively support challenge passwords for certificates stored as Secrets.

-    The self-signed SSL certificate is generated from the private key (`server.key`) and certificate signing request (`server.csr`) files.

-4. Run the following command to sign the certificate you created:
+5. Run the following command to create the certificate from your private key and signing request:

     ```bash
     openssl x509 -req -sha256 -days 365 -in server.csr \
     -signkey server.key -out server.crt \
     -extfile <(printf "subjectAltName=DNS:*.astro.<your-basedomain>,DNS:astro.<your-basedomain>")
     ```
+    Make sure the Subject Alternative Name matches the required domain and subdomains.
+    To generate a wildcard certificate, both the base domain and the wildcard domain must be included.
+    To generate a limited multi-domain certificate, add individual SAN entries for each subdomain.

 The certificate file `server.crt` and private key file `server.key` can now be used in your Astronomer Software installation.

 ## Inspect your self-signed certificate